 The block is now a heading block.

-A headings can be changed to a H3 or a H4 simply by hitting the H2 and selecting from the menu.
+Select H3 or a H4 by hitting the H2 button choosing from the menu.

 Use headings as a hierarchy within pages and posts.
-H2 is used to divide the page into easy to read sections, H3 will sub divide and so on.
+Use H2 to divide the page into easy to read sections.
+Use H3 to sub divide those.

 Format paragraphs and headings